gambitproject/jsgte/html/js/tree/tree.md

-This structure (in C) is described in the C program that I wrote at https://github.com/stengel/ecta2002/blob/master/treedef.h which specifies the `struct`s (essentially classes) node, iset, move, outcome.
+This structure (in C) is described in the C program that I wrote at https://github.com/stengel/ecta2002/blob/master/treedef.h which specifies the types (essentially classes, each defined as a `struct`) node, iset, move, outcome.
 (The respective capitalized names Node, Iset, Move, Outcome are pointers to these structures.)

 Example (I notice the overloading of "iset" and "outcome" for both field names and types which should not be the case):

     struct node